Parkrun is one of running’s biggest success stories. If you’re considering running your first Parkrun, this guide has got you covered!

 When you’re building up to your first 5k, it’s important to have a goal to work towards.

-It’s crazy to think that it was started by 13 amateur runners back in 2004 in south-west London.
+Parkrun was started by 13 amateur runners back in 2004 in south-west London.

-It has grown to become a community of over 1 million runners and 543 parks worldwide – all in the space of 10 years!
+Since then it has grown to become a community of over 1 million runners and 543 parks worldwide – all in the space of 10 years!

 Parkrun has changed running for good, attracting people who are not from a traditional athletic background.

 It also provides a good reason to get out of bed on a Saturday morning in the cities, towns and villages it touches.